oytisa/ranchi-india-island/src/tasks/task5-visualizationdeployment/Streamlit_presentation/README.md

 The page titles "Shoreline Change Rate" has an interactive map.
 The map display all detected shorelines, by GEE workflow, of the years 1990, 2000, 2010, 2020, as well as the transected colored by the llinear regression rate of the change.

 The map is interactive in the sense that each of the components can be checked on and off.
+One may also zoom in and out.

 Please note that Coastal_Erosion.py is the main streamlit app file.